Go to Qualcomm.com

-The Governance Committee (the "Committee") of the Board of Directors (the "Board") of QUALCOMM Incorporated (the "Company") was established to assist the Board in fulfilling its responsibilities by (i) recommending corporate governance compliance guidelines applicable to the Company, (ii) identifying, reviewing, and evaluating individuals qualified to become Board members, (iii) recommending director nominees for the Board and director nominees for each committee, and (iv) assisting the Board with executive development and succession matters.
+The Governance Committee (the “Committee”) of the Board of Directors (the “Board”) of QUALCOMM Incorporated (the “Company”) was established to assist the Board in fulfilling its responsibilities by (i) recommending corporate governance compliance guidelines applicable to the Company; (ii) identifying, reviewing and evaluating individuals qualified to become Board members; (iii) recommending director nominees for the Board and each standing committee, as well as the Presiding Director; and (iv) assisting the Board with executive development and succession matters.
 This charter specifies the scope of authority and responsibility of the Committee.

-1. The Committee shall be comprised of three or more directors who meet the independence requirements contained in the NASDAQ listing standards, as determined by the Board.
+1. The Committee shall be comprised of three or more Board members who meet the independence requirements contained in the NASDAQ listing standards, as determined by the Board.

-3. The Committee shall have the authority to form and delegate responsibilities to subcommittees when appropriate.
+3. The Committee shall have the authority to form and delegate responsibilities to subcommittees as it deems appropriate.

 4. The Committee shall meet from time to time, as it deems necessary, but at least twice per year.
 The Committee may include management at its meetings, but shall also hold an executive session at each meeting at which only independent directors are present.

-5. The Committee shall maintain written minutes of its meetings, which minutes will be filed in the corporate minute book.
+5. The Committee shall maintain written minutes of its meetings, which minutes shall be filed in the corporate minute book.

 To fulfill its responsibilities and duties hereunder the Committee shall:

 1. Review annually the Company’s Corporate Governance Principles and Practices for continued compliance with best practices.